andiputra/BITThumbnailsView/README.md

 ## Future Updates

-Ability to edit and delete individual thumbnail.
++ Ability to edit and delete individual thumbnail.
-Thumbnails alignment (left, right, center)
++ Thumbnails alignment (left, right, center).
++ Number of pages, for when paging is enabled.
++ Better code commenting.